Learn in detail what Help to Buy is, and how to sell a property that you have purchased using this government scheme.

 Contacting the homes and communities agency for repayment

-Engaging with the Homes and Communities Agency is essential in the repayment process.
-This body oversees your Help to Buy equity loan and plays a pivotal role in facilitating its repayment.
+Homes and Communities Agency oversees your Help to Buy equity loan and plays a big role in facilitating its repayment.
 When you contact them, you’ll need to provide details of your property sale, including the sale price and date of completion.

 Transferring your current mortgage